Newsletter Subscribe

 This was the second time things got physical between Reid and Kelce.
 Kelce bumped into Reid during the Chiefs’ Super Bowl LVIII win over the 49ers.

 Reid even joked about the Super Bowl moment, saying Kelce caught him off guard.
 At least he has a sense of humor about it.
+It is a normal thing between Andy Reid and Travis Kelce.

 Clips of the sideline spat went viral as fans and analysts debated what it all meant.
 The NFL world wondered if this was a sign of deeper issues or just normal competitive fire.

-The heated moment between Reid and Kelce points to bigger problems in Kansas City’s offense this year.
+The heated moment between Andy Reid and Travis Kelce points to bigger problems in Kansas City’s offense this year.
 It’s hard not to worry about how these struggles might affect their playoff hopes and team chemistry.

 Honestly, this isn’t new for Reid and Kelce.
 They’ve had a few sideline fireworks over the years, including the Super Bowl LVIII moment where Kelce bumped and yelled at Reid after being pulled during a key red zone sequence.